Affiliate links on Android Authority may earn us a commission. Learn more.

 In addition to selling products, some of these stores also offer services, such as repairs.
 You’ll need to check online if there’s a store in your area and what kind of products and services it offers.

 Frequently asked questions about Xiaomi

-A: Yes, all globally released smartphones from the company have full access to the Google Play Store and the millions of Android apps therein.
-Unlike Huawei, Xiaomi does not appear on the US government’s Entity List, so it is not affected by the various limitations Huawei faces.
+Yes, all globally released smartphones from the company have full access to the Google Play Store and the millions of Android apps therein.
+Unlike HUAWEI, Xiaomi does not appear on the US government’s Entity List, so it is not affected by the various limitations HUAWEI faces.

-A: Yes, the Mi A3 is the most recent phone from the company that ships with Android One instead of MIUI.
+Yes, the Mi A3 is the most recent phone from the company that ships with Android One instead of MIUI.
 You can also search online for instructions on unlocking the bootloader of a Xiaomi phone and installing a custom Android ROM on it.
-However, outside of the Mi A-series, all phones from the company will come with MIUI.
+However, outside of the Mi A-series, all phones from the company (and most of its subsidiaries) will come with MIUI out-of-the-box.